asaarloos/Cooking-app/README.md

-# version-control-exercises
+# Cooking App

-This a test text to get use to git and practice.

-Test if this works via git bash
+In this repository we are gonna build an app to use for independent cookers.